anchpop/wise_mans_haskell/book.md

     We then want to add the index of the choice.
 We do this by adding `(show . fst $ x)`.
 Remember, `x` is a `(Integer, Choice)`, so `fst` will take out the `Integer`, and then `show` will turn it into a `String`, so it can be appended to `"  "`.

-    Next we add `": "`.
+    Next, we add `": "`.
 So far what we have will look something like `  3: `.

     Now we just need to add the actual text of the question.
 We do that by adding `(choice . snd $ x)`. `snd` gets the `Choice` out of `(Integer, Choice)`.
 Then we extract the text of the `Choice` with the `choice` we got from record syntax.

     The result of all this is a List of `String`s that look like:

     ```haskell
-      3: I have a good feeling about light to my left
+      3: I have a good feeling about the light to my left
     ```

 4) `map putStrLn` - This looks like something we've seen before!
 It turns the List of `String`s that we made previously into a List of `IO ()` actions which, when executed, will print the strings we made in the last function.